FREE CLASS

 #6.
 Create A ‘Bare Bones’ To-Do List

 When our energy is depleted, our productivity diminishes.
-But some things still need to be done; if you want to learn how to not quit everything, you must cover the basics.
+But some things still need to be done.

 So this is how you will use a list in this particular situation.
 Before bed, take the time to write down 2 or 3 things that will serve as the bare minimum for what you have to do the following day.
-These should be things that will cause you or your business to suffer, assuming they were left aside.

 Try setting reminders to make things even easier so you don’t have to expend your extra energy trying to remember everything you need to do.

-If you can set yourself up to function on autopilot, combined with some alarms as reminders, it will make a world of a difference.
+If you can set yourself up to function on autopilot, combined with some alarms as reminders, it will make a world of difference.

 #7.
 Delegating And Outsourcing